ISISComputingGroup/ibex_developers_manual/doc/deployment/deploy/ansible.md

 This is for deploying a new set of credentials to NDXes.
 The credentials should be updated in keeper first; this playbook reads the credentials from keeper.

-To use this you need to run `ansible-playbook windows/deploy_wincred.yaml --ask-vault-pass` - it should prompt for ansible vault password (found in keeper - search for "ansible") and hosts to target.
+To use this you need to run `ansible-playbook windows/deploy_wincred.yaml --ask-vault-pass` - it should prompt for a vault password (found in keeper - search for `ansible`) and hosts to target.

 ## Linux-only playbooks (`linux/`)